Nine Years' War: Treaty of Ryswick

 The peace conference opened in May 1697 in William III's palace at Ryswick near The Hague.
 The Swedes were the official mediators, but it was through the private efforts of Boufflers and William Bentinck, the Earl of Portland that the major issues were resolved.
 William III had no intention of continuing the war or pressing for Leopold I's claims in the Rhineland or for the Spanish succession: it seemed more important for Dutch and British security to obtain Louis XIV's recognition of the 1688 revolution.

 By the terms of the Treaty of Ryswick, Louis XIV kept the whole of Alsace, including Strasbourg.
 Lorraine returned to its duke (although France retained rights to march troops through the territory), and the French abandoned all gains on the right bank of the Rhine – Philppsburg, Breisach, Freiburg and Kehl.
 Additionally, the new French fortresses of La Pile, Mont Royal and Fort Louis were to be demolished.
 To win favour with Madrid over the Spanish succession question, Louis XIV evacuated Catalonia in Spain and Luxembourg, Chimay, Mons, Courtrai, Charleroi and Ath in the Low Countries.
 The Maritime Powers asked for no territory, but the Dutch were given a favourable commercial treaty, of which the most important provision was to relax regulations to favour Dutch trade and return to the French tariff of 1664.
 Although Louis XIV continued to shelter James II, he now recognised William III as King of England, and undertook not to actively support the candidature of James II's son.
 He also gave way over the Palatinate and Cologne issues.

-Beyond this, the French gained recognition of their ownership of the western half of the island of Hispaniola.
+In North America, positions returned to those prevailing before the war, with France regaining Acadia, although in reality low-level conflict persisted around the boundaries.
+Conversely, in the Caribbean Spain recognized French control of the western portion of Hispaniola and the island of Tortuga; France had in fact established its colony of Saint-Domingue years earlier.
+Meanwhile, the Dutch returned the colony of Pondichéry in India to France.